INTERVIEW with Oliver de Lantsheere

 This is Ariane, this is how she sees things and this is how she sees the world and always curious, always interested in other people’s point of views, but always so tuned and true to herself and I think that comes across a lot in her work and she doesn’t really have a style because it’s really like 100% Ariane.
 They are all kinds of influences there, but in the end it’s her story, it’s her color, it’s her flow, her markings and I can see any drawing of hers and recognize it in a second.
 She had a very like personalized touch just in the way she painted, she drew anything.

 CARMEN: Yeah...
-I was in Washington and Ariane in New York but when I went to visit her she invited me to go with her where she was planning to go like dinner or meditation or dancing or whatever.
-She kind of always included me and I noticed she had with her friends sometimes very passionate discussions about politics, art, or some issues or some things going on and she was really passionate about the issues.
+I was in Washington and Ariane in New York.
+When I went to visit her, she always had a plan of things to do, like dinner or meditation or dancing or whatever and she always included me.
+I noticed that sometimes she had with her friends, very passionate discussions about politics, art, or some issues, or some things going on, and she was really passionate about the issues.

 OLIVER: The world and everything like politics...

-CARMEN: Yeah... but also she was also very affectionate like we could have a passionate discussion and she was really affectionate with me like really sweet at the same time.
+CARMEN: Yeah... but she was also very affectionate.
+We could have a passionate discussion, and at the same time she was affectionate and really sweet.

 OLIVER: But I think so with everybody because at the same time being very aggressively determined in her own understanding or direction with something, she was also very open to all kinds of influences and other people’s point of view, being very you know would be quite passionate in a discussion but at the same time listen to somebody else’s point of view and open up to what that looks like and feels like as well.